Home U.S. Labor Laws Georgia Labor Laws

 However, public employees may receive up to 15 days (3 weeks) of sick leave per year, with a maximum accrual of 90 days.
 Employers may offer sick leave at their discretion for private employees.

-Under the Family and Medical Leave Act (FMLA), eligible employees can take up to 12 weeks of unpaid leave per year for various family or medical reasons, such as the birth or adoption of a child, or to care for a seriously ill family member.
+Under Georgia FMLA rules, eligible employees can take up to 12 weeks of unpaid leave per year.
+This follows the federal Family and Medical Leave Act (FMLA).
+Qualifying reasons include the birth or adoption of a child, or care for a seriously ill family member.

 To be eligible, employees must have worked for at least 12 months and 1,250 hours.
 Georgia does not provide additional paid maternity or family leave.